atinsinghal97/go-jira-add-ons/readme.md

 1. Now use `jira login` to authenticate yourself as $USER.
 To change your username, use the -u CLI flag or set user: in your config.yml

+A sample config file is provided for you [here](sample/config.yml).

 To learn about custom-commands and scripts, [read here](https://github.com/go-jira/jira).

 ## Can I Perform Actions in Bulk?